BabOuDev/FaceItProducts/README.md

  - Karma - Test Executer
  - Jasmine - Test Writer
  - NgDoc - Documentation Generator

  The client-side libraries are:
  - Angular - MVC JS Framework
  - JQuery - JS Librarie
  - Bootstrap - CSS Librarie

-# Exercice
+## Exercice

-The environment is composed from a task runner (Grunt), in order to process all development process tasks (integrity/test/build/doc).
+The environment is composed of a task runner (Grunt), in order to process all development process tasks (integrity/test/build/doc).

 The client-side libraries are Handled by a package manager (Bower).

 The application has been generated following MVC design pattern (AngularJS).

+Test cases are written in behaviour-driven JavaScript (Jasmine).

 The angular application allow CRUD on a product list.
 It's composed of:
  - 2 View: Main and About.